libriscv/libriscv/README.md

 The `newlib` example project have much more C and C++ support, but still misses things like environment variables and such.
 This is a deliberate design as newlib is intended for embedded development.
 It supports C++ RTTI and exceptions, and is the best middle-ground for running a fuller C++ environment that still produces small binaries.

 The `full` example project uses the Linux-configured cross compiler and will expect you to implement quite a few system calls just to get into `int main()`.
 In addition, you will have to setup argv, env and the aux-vector.
 There is a helper method to do this in the src folder.
-If you want to implement threads to really get to all the fun stuff (like the coming C++20 coroutines), then this is where you can do that, as newlib simply won't enable threads.
+There is also basic pthreads support.

 And finally, the `micro` project implements the absolutely minimal freestanding RV32GC C/C++ environment.
 You won't have a heap implementation, so no new/delete.
 And you can't printf values because you don't have a C standard library, so you can only write strings and buffers using the write system call.
 Still, the stripped binary is only 784 bytes, and will execute only ~120 instructions running the whole program!
 The `micro` project actually initializes zero-initialized memory, calls global constructors and passes program arguments to main.